Smasher (Marvel Comics): Publication history

 Smasher first appeared in X-Men #107 (October 1977-February 1978), and was created by Chris Claremont and Dave Cockrum.
 He and the Imperial Guard are based on the Legion of Super-Heroes from DC Comics, with Smasher being based on Ultra Boy.
+The name of the first Smasher, Vril Rokk, is derived from DC Comics characters Vril Dox and Cosmic Boy (Rokk Krinn).

 A new Smasher, named Isabel Kane, appears as a member of the Avengers in the Marvel NOW! relaunch.
 Her name was originally given as "Isabel Dare", but the collected edition of her first appearance said her surname was "Kane".
 According to editor Tom Brevoort, this change was deliberate; he even stated that "Dare was a mistake in the first place," as the character was intended to be Captain Terror's granddaughter from her first appearance.

-Yet more Smashers, operating directly under Imperial control, appear in the 'Infinity' crossover.
+Smasher appeared prominently in the series Avengers World as part of the Avengers.

 Fictional character biography

-The title of Smasher has been used by three different humanoid aliens who served in the Shi'ar Imperial Guard.

 Vril Rokk

-The first Smasher was Vril Rokk, who had a long, distinguished service with the Guard.
-He was also romantically linked with fellow Guardsman Plutonia.
-Smasher is later killed by Vulcan, a powerful mutant who attempts to conquer the Shi'ar empire. ("Vril" and "Rokk" are also the names of characters related to the Legion of Super-Heroes: Vril Dox and Cosmic Boy.)
+The first Smasher is Vril Rokk, who had a long, distinguished service with the Imperial Guard.

+In flashbacks depicted in Untold Tales of Captain Marvel, a small division of the Guard - Smasher, Deathbolt, Fang, and Oracle - are selected to guard the personage of Deathbird, the ruler of the Shi'ar.

+When Cassandra Nova is devastating the Shi'ar empire, Smasher personally protects empress Lilandra Neramani.
+Under protest, Smasher is ordered to travel to Earth to warn the X-Men about the threat posed by Nova.
+However, he does not make it to the X-Men until well after they are attacked by the Imperial Guard, who have been brainwashed by Nova.

 Salac Tuur

 Vril Rokk is soon replaced with another Smasher, Salac Tuur.
-The new Smasher is among the Imperial Guardsmen who attack the Kree homeworld during the wedding of Crystal and Ronan the Accuser.
-During the battle, Smasher is killed by the Inhuman Karnak.
+Smasher is among the Imperial Guardsmen who attack the Kree homeworld during the wedding of Crystal and Ronan the Accuser.
+During the battle, Smasher is killed by Karnak.

 Third Smasher

-The uniform and title of Smasher is passed onto an unidentified member of the original's race who is later killed by Gladiator during a raid by the Starjammers and Guardians of the Galaxy.
+The uniform and title of Smasher is passed onto an unidentified member of the original's race, who is later killed by Gladiator during a raid by the Starjammers and Guardians of the Galaxy.